Quantum Secure Authentication with Color Centers in Diamond: Token creation, storage and retrieval

-In an idealized scenario, incoming photons have a spectral width much narrower than the cavity response, ensuring a phase difference of $\Delta\phi(\omega) = \phi_{1}(\omega)-\phi_{2}(\omega) = \pi$ across the photon spectrum.
+across the photon spectrum.
 However, as shown in Fig.~\ref{fig:reflection_scheme}a, variations in $\Delta\phi(\omega)$ due to the photon bandwidth may reduce controlled phase (CP) gate fidelities.

-To mitigate these errors, the cavity response can be optimized by tuning $g$ and $\kappa$ \cite{Omlor2025}.
-This optimization is particularly important for high-rate SPSs, such as quantum dots \cite{Senellart2017}, which emit broader-bandwidth photons than the cavity emitter’s natural linewidth $\Gamma$.
-Furthermore, as discussed in Sec.~\ref{sec:robust}, careful cavity design allows tolerance to a certain level of spectral diffusion in the SPS.
+To mitigate these errors, the cavity response can be optimized by tuning the cavity mode central frequency $\omega_c$ and the cavity loss rate $\kappa$ \cite{Omlor2025}.
+This optimization is particularly important for high-rate SPSs, such as quantum dots \cite{Senellart2017}, which emit broader-bandwidth photons than the cavity emitter’s natural linewidth $\gamma_{1A}$.
+Furthermore, as will be discussed in Sec.~\ref{sec:qual}, careful cavity design allows tolerance to a certain level of spectral diffusion in the SPS.

-The following sections detail the optimization of the cavity design for finite-bandwidth photons, fabrication uncertainties, and coherent spin qubit control.
+The following sections detail the optimization of the cavity design for non-zero bandwidth photons, fabrication uncertainties, and coherent spin control.
 Finally, we characterize the overall performance of the token scheme using the optimized control and cavity parameters.